SpeedyWeather/SpeedyWeather.jl/docs/src/conventions.md

 - __Bang (!) convention__.
 A function `func` does not change its input arguments, however, `func!` does.
-Hence, `func!` is often the in-place version of `func`, avoiding as much memory allocation as possible and often changing it's first argument, e.g. `func!(out,in)` so that argument `in` is used to calculate `out` which has been preallocated before function call.
+Hence, `func!` is often the in-place version of `func`, avoiding as much memory allocation as possible and often changing its first argument, e.g. `func!(out,in)` so that argument `in` is used to calculate `out` which has been preallocated before function call.
 - __Number format flexibility__.
 Numeric literals such as `2.0` or `1/3` are only used in the model setup but avoided throughout the code to obtain a fully number format-flexible package using the number format